Smith theory and cyclic base change functoriality: On local base change

-From now on, assume $\Pi$ is an irreducible admissible representation of $G(F_v)$.
-Then $\End_{G(F_v)} (\Pi) \cong k$ (by Schur's Lemma applied to the Hecke action on the invariants of $\Pi$ for every compact open subgroup of $G_v$).
-The Langlands parameter attached to $\Pi$ corresponds under Proposition \ref{prop: galois rep} to the character
+From now on, assume $\Pi$ is an irreducible (smooth) representation of $G_v$.
+Then $\End_{G_v} (\Pi) \cong k$ (by Schur's Lemma applied to the Hecke action on the invariants of $\Pi$ for every compact open subgroup of $G_v$).
+The $L$-parameter attached to $\Pi$ corresponds under Proposition \ref{prop: galois rep} to the character

 This induces